pipiscrew/timeline/notes/whenatkitchen.md

 - Let trickle 125ml, wait 1min, trickle 125ml, wait 1min, trickle 125ml
 - Close the machine, clean the water tank.

+## krups suugestion
+**​Arabica** coffee offers the best taste and is naturally low in caffeine.
+Experiment with different types, mixtures, and degrees of roasting to find what works best for you.
+In general, the darker the roasting, the more pronounced the taste of coffee.
+Delicate roasting gives a rich aroma, and the result is a delicate coffee with a full flavor-for true connoisseurs!
+Quality coffee should only be roasted gently so that its true richness, softness and completeness stand out. **Avoid** too **dark** roasted grains, they are more **oily** and can **clog** the device.
+Check that there are no small stones between the grains that could damage the device at the same time.
+Never use instant or ground coffee.

 &nbsp;
 ## first day lunch